 Willing to let your car insurance company ride shotgun for a chance at a discount?
 That's the idea behind Progressive's Snapshot program.

-After it's plugged into the computer system (most vehicles beginning in 1996 have the required diagnostic port), the Snapshot transmitter device monitors time of day and vehicle speed, how many miles are driven and the frequency of hard braking.
-It also reports if the device is disconnected.
+The gives drivers a discount if they share their driving information.
+The Snapshot app monitors time of day and vehicle speed, how many miles are driven and the frequency of hard braking.
+It also offers driving tips.

 The device must be installed for at least 30 days, with the option to leave it in longer for a broader profile and perhaps a bigger discount.

 Consumer concerns about ‘Snapshot’

 Progressive says that the worst outcome from installing Snapshot would be failure to qualify for an additional car insurance discount.

-But some skeptics wonder what Progressive will do with the information the electronic eavesdropper gathers.
-They worry that rates may actually go up if they don't drive well or that their privacy could be compromised if the information is shared with others.
+However, some skeptics worry about how Progressive will use the data.
+They worry that rates may actually go up if they don’t drive well or that their privacy could be compromised if the information is shared with others.
 Progressive says about 20% of drivers who use Snapshot see a rate increase connected to high-risk driving.

-Marc Rotenberg, the executive director for the Electronic Privacy Information Center (EPIC), says his group hasn't looked at the Snapshot program specifically, but it has concerns whenever information on consumers is gathered.
+Marc Rotenberg, executive director for the Electronic Privacy Information Center (EPIC), says his group has concerns whenever a company gathers customer information.

 “We’d be concerned that (gathered information) could be shared with third parties” that could compromise the driver, Rothenberg says.
 Another privacy concern with such programs is that the information could be used in advertising targeted at consumers or shared with the police in driving-related investigations.

 Some potential customers share the suspicion that blind pursuit of the cheapest car insurance could backfire.

-"No, Snapshot won't increase your rate," the company states, adding that "we won't share Snapshot data with a third party unless it's required to service your insurance policy, prevent fraud, perform research or comply with the law.
+Progressive says Snapshot won't increase your rates, don't share information with a third party unless it's required "to service your insurance policy, prevent fraud, perform research or comply with the law.
 We also won't use Snapshot data to resolve a claim unless you or the registered vehicle owner gives us permission."

-Hutchinson adds that Progressive can't track where you drive because the device does not include GPS technology.
-The worst that can happen, he claims, is not qualifying for a discount.
+Progressive can’t track where you drive because the device doesn’t include GPS technology.
+The worst that can happen is not qualifying for a discount, according to Progressive.